ghc/ghc/docs/users_guide/phases.rst

     Use ⟨cmd⟩ as the program to inspect mach-o dynamic libraries and executables to read the dynamic library dependencies.
-We will compute the necessary ``runpath``s to bembed for the dependencies based on the result of the ``otool`` call.
+We will compute the necessary ``runpath``s to embed for the dependencies based on the result of the ``otool`` call.

 .. ghc-flag:: -pgminstall_name_tool ⟨cmd⟩